SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It sits on the northeastern side of the Fisherman's Wharf neighborhood.
 When visiting, you are just steps away from several other San Francisco attractions including the ferries to Alcatraz, Ghirardelli Square, and the Hyde Street Pier.

 The San Francisco Bay Aquarium, officially called the Aquarium by the Bay, is an adventure for both kids and adults.
 The aquarium does a great job of telling a full story about the bay and its inhabitants.
-It's educational and fun for everyone in the family.

 >> Learn more about your visit Bay Aquarium

 One of my favorite attractions here is the sea lions on the western side of the pier.
 More than a decade ago, these sea lions started showing up in the area.

 Spend some time on this thrill ride and laser blasting adventure.
 You have no choice but to get involved.
 It includes a large screen TV and 3D technology that keeps you going during this ride.